 - Your commitment to deepen your roots into society

-While the exact ‘approval formula’ is unknown, including evidence of your contributions to society, charity, volunteering and testimonials from Singaporeans and PR may help support your application.
+While the exact ‘approval formula’ for Permanent Resident is unknown, including evidence of your contributions to society, charity, volunteering and testimonials from Singaporeans and PR may help support your application.

 Singapore as a Smart Nation

-It’s worth considering Singapore’s grand vision as a smart nation.
+It’s worth considering Singapore’s grand vision as a “smart nation”.
 Certain skill sets and qualifications are more coveted than others.
-It may be worth up-skilling/re-skilling to ensure your qualifications and memberships provide economic benefits.
+So, it may be worth up-skilling/re-skilling to ensure your qualifications and memberships provide economic benefits.

 Procedure for PR applications